junxit/us-congress-bills-116/metadata.md

 - 2019-06-24 — The House Committee on Rules reported an original measure, H. Rept.
 116-126, by Mr. McGovern.
 - 2019-06-24 — The House Committee on Rules reported an original measure, H. Rept.
 116-126, by Mr. McGovern.
 - 2019-06-24 — The resolution provides for consideration of H.R.
 2722 under a closed rule with one hour of general debate.
 Also, the resolution provides for consideration of H.R.
 3351 under a structured rule with one hour of general debate.
+- 2019-06-25 — Considered as privileged matter. (consideration: CR H5091-5099)
+- 2019-06-25 — Considered as unfinished business. (consideration: CR H5099-5100)
+- 2019-06-25 — DEBATE - The House proceeded with one hour of debate on H. Res.
+460.
+- 2019-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-25 — On agreeing to the resolution Agreed to by the Yeas and Nays: 225 - 190 (Roll no. 404). (text: CR H5091)
+- 2019-06-25 — On ordering the previous question Agreed to by the Yeas and Nays: 228 - 188 (Roll no. 403). (consideration: CR H5099-5100)
+- 2019-06-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+460, the Chair put the question on ordering the previous question and by voice vote announced that the ayes had prevailed.
+Mr. Cole demanded the yeas and nays on ordering the previous question and the Chair postponed further proceedings until later in the legislative day.
+- 2019-06-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 225 - 190 (Roll no. 404).(text: CR H5091)